Frédéric Fiebig: The beginning of celebrity after WW1

 After the armistice, he returned to Paris where he began to pursue his artistic career.
 His silent and sometime difficult personality does not facilitate the relationships with the world of art and the art galleries for which mundanities and relationships are important.
 However, he participated in various art fairs.
 His style continues to change, he uses the knife more often than the brush.
 His palette is rich and colorful.
 His canvas is filed with polygons, mostly tapered triangles that remind of Cézanne and Cubism.
 Once again, the success is coming and the art critics are very positive on his work.
 The young artist regularly exhibits his paintings at the "Salon d'Automne" and at the "Indépendants" in Paris, then in Barcelona, London and New York.
-From 1921, he also contributed to collective exhibitions of Russian artists in Harbin, Shanghai, Moscow, Vladivostok and in 1913-14 he participated in the third Latvian art exhibition in Riga.
+From 1921, he also contributed to collective exhibitions of Russian artists in Harbin, Shanghai, Moscow, Vladivostok.

-His wife Elisabet continued to support financially the whole family at times when Fiebig struggled to make a living, including the two children, Raya (1919-2007) and Eric (1921-1932), whom Fiebig had of his liaison with Debora Logak a Jewish Ukrainian student of twenty-two years old.
-Elisabet welcomed not only her husband's children as her own but also Debora who had been rejected by her own family.
+His wife Elisabet continued to financially support the whole family at times when Fiebig struggled to make a living, including Raya (1919-2007) and Eric (1921-1932), the two children Fiebig had with Debora Logak, 22-year old Jewish Ukrainian student.
+Elisabet welcomed not only her husband's children as her own but also Debora, who had been rejected by her own family.
 Debora separated from the painter after the birth of Eric.

-Fiebieg was haunted by the genetic disease that undermined his son's health.
-The Fiebig family left Paris and settled in Ladevèze and Lescar (near the Pyrénées, in France), after the doctors recommended an extended stay in the mountain fresh air for the young boy.
+Fiebieg was haunted by the genetic disease that undermined his son's health; the Fiebig family left Paris and settled in Ladevèze and Lescar (near the Pyrénées, in France), after doctors recommended an extended stay in the mountain fresh air for the young boy.
 Two years later, the family returned to Paris, and the painter found his inspiration on the banks of the river Seine and in the streets of the city.
-He strolled in the street of Paris in search of inspiration.
-He liked to paint on small canvases and also liked the larger formats but never fell into excessive dimensions.
-He painted Paris precisely, in often vibrant and delicate tones, the Luxembourg garden, the zinc roofs, the piles of sand that line the river Seine for the barges and many other subjects that make him a Parisian painter.
-However, he always felt not so welcome and misunderstood in Paris.
+He painted on small canvases and some larger formats, but never fell into excessive dimensions.
+He painted Paris precisely, in often vibrant and delicate tones, the Luxembourg garden, the zinc roofs, the piles of sand that line the river Seine for the barges, and many other subjects that make him a Parisian painter.
+Nevertheless, Fiebig always felt unwelcome and misunderstood in Paris.